twitter/vireo/README.md

 # Overview

-Vireo is a lightweight and versatile video processing library, written in C++-11 and built with functional programming principles.
-It also optionally comes with light Scala wrappers that enable easy video processing within a high-level functional language.
+Vireo is a lightweight and versatile video processing library, written in C++11 and built with functional programming principles.
+It also optionally comes with Scala wrappers that enable video processing within a high-level functional language.

 Vireo is built on top of best of class open source libraries, and defines a unified and modular interface for these libraries to communicate easily and efficiently.
 With this unified interface, it is easy to write new modules (e.g. new codec) or swap out the existing ones in favor of others (e.g. proprietary or hardware H.264 decoder).